RockiRider/mui-sonner/packages/mui-sonner/README.md

 `npm install mui-sonner`

-Add <Toaster /> to your app, it will be the place where all your toasts will be rendered.
-After that you can use toast() from anywhere in your app.
+Add <Toaster /> to your app, preferably quite high in the tree.
+After that you can use `toast()` from anywhere in your app.

 ```jsx
 import { Toaster, toast } from "mui-sonner";